Simplecodez/category-management/README.md

 # Event Categories Management API

-This project is a backend application built with NestJS, PostgreSQL (running in Docker), and TypeORM.
-The sections below provides step-by-step guides for setting it up, including running PostgreSQL in Docker, setting up the environment variables.
+This project is a backend application built with NestJS, PostgreSQL (running on Docker), and TypeORM.
+The sections below provides step-by-step guides for setting it up, including running PostgreSQL in Docker and setting up the environment variables.

 ## Prerequisites